icopy-site/awesome/docs/awesome/awesome-billing.md

 ### Usage-based Pricing

-The default, dynamic scheme for cloud resources.
+The dynamic scheme for elastic resources.

 - [Why I Love Usage-Based Pricing](https://www.rdegges.com/2020/the-only-type-of-api-services-ill-use/) - “The most important reason I like this pricing model is that it heavily incentivizes both the customer and the service provider to act in everyone's best interest.”
 Also details issues with other pricing models.